cfficaurzua/P5-SDCND/writeup_template.md

 # Vehicle Detection Project

+--

+# Introduction

+This project aims to detect vehicles from each frame of a video and keep a track of each one, to achieve this goal a svm classifier approach is selected, using diferent features of color and gradient of a a region of pixels, the region of pixels are obtained using a sliding windows search that execute the algorithm within the current window.

 ## Goals

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier